WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 ### Task 7 - Testing push Notifications in Your App###

 1. Press the **Run** button to build the project and start the app in an iOS capable device, then click **OK** to accept push notifications.
+Note that push notifications will not work in the simulator.

 	![Prompt to send push notification](Images/prompt-to-send-push-notification.png?raw=true "Prompt to send push notification")